olcf/container-builder/Scripts/README.md

 ```

 To prime the Containerbuilder service several steps are required
-* Bring up the ResourceQueue OpenStack instance
+* Bring up the BuilderQueue OpenStack instance
 * Create the Builder master OpenStack image which will be used to quickly spin up builders
-    * The Builder image has the ResourceQueue IP baked into it so must be done seqeuntially
-* Use the `RQdiag` command line tool to create one or more builders

 To bring up a new builder instance:
 ```
 ContainerBuilder/Scripts/BringUpQueue
 ```
-After bringup two files will be created:
+After bringup an SSH key will be created: `ContainerBuilderKey`
- * ResourceQueueIP
- * ContainerBuilderKey

- `ContainerBuilderKey` provides SSH access to the ResourceQueue as well as all of the builders
+ `ContainerBuilderKey` provides SSH access to the BuilderQueue as well as all of the builders

-During bring up `openrc.sh` will be copied to `/home/queue`, these credentials are required to bring up builder resources.
+During bring up `openrc.sh` will be copied to `/home/queue`, these credentials are required to bring up builders.

 After the Queue has been brought up the master builder image must be created:
 ```